tts-tcq-2024/conclusive-in-cs-shibunac/README.md

 ## Reflections

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
 Do you think some of them have potential to guide code-improvements in your team? yes

-through the training I understood that readability, maintainbility and testablity, holds more value than the logic .
-Major focus should be on clean coding
+Through the training I understood that readability, maintainbility and testablity, holds greater value.
+The Major focus should be on clean clear understandable coding